muratk5n/thirdwave/en/index.md

 ---

-nIt is possible WH knew..
+It may be possible WH knew..
 The 2008-2016 Iran (Syrian friend) raproachement efforts are well known; Let's also remember the backtracking on the "red line" ultimatum.